 Less frequently, anaphylactic reactions, vomiting, blurred vision, drowsiness, sweating, insomnia, headache, tachycardia, confusional state and coma have been reported.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard

-The clinical pattern of nefopam toxicity in overdose is on the neurological (convulsions, hallucinations and agitation) and cardiovascular systems (tachycardia with a hyperdynamic circulation).
+Symptoms of nefopam toxicity in overdose are from anticholinergic origin: convulsions, hallucinations, agitation, coma (neurological system) and tachycardia with a hyperdynamic circulation (cardiovascular system).
 Routine supportive measures should be taken and prompt removal of ingested drug by gastric Lavage or induced vomiting with Syrup of Ipecacuanha should be carried out.
 Oral administration of activated charcoal may help prevent absorption.

 Convulsions and hallucinations should be controlled (eg with intravenously or rectally administered diazepam).
 Betaadrenergic blockers may help control the cardiovascular complications.

 Pharmacotherapeutic group: Non-opioid analgesics and compound analgesic preparations, ATC code: N02BG06.